Sanchit-Gupta987/greylinx/version3/README.md

 Added ability to parse multiple SQL queries and give the final stage of the chain all successfully ran SQL queries

-Contains only updated app.py code
+Contains updated app.py code and an updated context document.